bilgino/angularforddd/README.md

 **» Project scaffolding**<br/>

-A common practice in Angular projects, is to split the project into following folders /core, /shared, /features, which is a naive technical outline.
-However, when setting up a project skeleton, we should thrive a more advanced domain-driven outline.
+A common practice in Angular projects is to split the project into the following folders: `/core`, `/shared`, `/features`, this is a naive approach and not really suited for complex projects.
+However, when setting up a project skeleton, we should thrive a more advanced domain-driven approach.

 Domain-driven scaffolding for Angular applications: